 Most of the application should be used to explain what you will do with the grant you are asking for.
 Especially for smaller applications (usually those under £10,000), that’s what we want to know about, and what we will assess.
 A little background on your organisation is worth including.
 But too many applications are filled up with history and existing activities – and barely mention how the grant will be spent.

 3. Use clear language

-I’ve seen some seriously confusing language used in funding applications!
-If the funder can’t easily tell what you will actually be doing, it’s pretty hard for them to judge whether to fund you.
-Think ‘explaining to a friend’ not ‘PhD thesis’!
-Dropping the buzzwords/ jargon and sticking to clear language will get you a long way.
+I’ve seen some seriously confusing language used in funding applications.
+If we can’t easily tell what you will actually be doing, it’s pretty hard for us to judge whether to fund you.
+Think ‘explaining to a friend’ not ‘PhD thesis’.

 4. Make it factual

 A surprising number of funding applications are fact-free zones.
 Again, it’s difficult to assess an application if we don’t have a clear idea of:

 - what activities are involved,

 - how many people will be involved and,

 That said, don’t forget to tell us why you want to run the project, why it’s what your community needs, and how your know that.